Support the Important Causes in Your Life

 Harness the Giving Power of a Private Foundation

-A donor advised fund, which is like a charitable savings account, gives you the flexibility to recommend how much and how often money is granted to Isidore Newman School and other qualified charities.
+A donor advised fund (DAF), which is like a charitable savings account, gives you the flexibility to recommend how much and how often money is granted to Isidore Newman School and other qualified charities.
 You can recommend a grant or recurring grants now to make an immediate impact or use your fund as a tool for future charitable gifts.

 An Example of How It Works

 Joe and Laura want to give back to their hometown by putting their money where it will do the most good.
 They establish a $25,000 donor advised fund with a community foundation.

 The couple receives a federal income tax charitable deduction for the amount of the gift.
 They also get all the time they need to decide which charities to support.

 After researching community needs with the foundation’s staff, Joe and Laura recommend grants for Newman (which they've supported for years) and the Animal Rescue League.
 The foundation presents the charities with checks from the Megan Fund, which Joe and Laura named in honor of their granddaughter.
 Joe and Laura are delighted to start this personal legacy of giving.